Many-coloured fruit dove: Description

 It is a small dove, 23 cm in length.
-Adults weigh in at 90 g.
+Adults weigh about 90 g.
 The male is mostly pale yellow-white with a red crown and red bar across the back.
 The female is mostly green, darker on the back and greyer on the head and breast.
 Her crown is red while the undertail-coverts are red in Samoan birds and yellow in birds from Fiji and Tonga.

 Male Ptilinopus perousii perousii is pale on the bottom and yellow on top.
 There is also a crimson band and corona.
 The female is said to resemble the purple-capped fruit dove; however, there is no yellow band.
 They have grey on the bottom while green on top.
 It only has a crimson corona unlike the male.